zabaldwin/zabaldwin.github.io/_pages/about.md

   - /about.html
 ---

-My area of interest is searching for the existence of exotic hybrid mesons, particularly on the 𝜋^0 𝜂 and 𝜋^0 𝜂^′ systems.
-The interest in these two systems is due to the strong possibility of the presence of exotic 𝐽^𝑃𝐶   (quantum) numbers in their final states.
+My area of interest is searching for the existence of exotic hybrid mesons, particularly on the $\pi^{0} \eta$ and $\pi^{0} \eta^{'}$ systems.
+The interest in these two systems is due to the strong possibility of the presence of exotic $J^{PC}$   (quantum) numbers in their final states.
 By comparing both systems, the role of flavor symmetry should be illuminated as to allow for a better understanding of meson production mechanisms.

 A data-driven personal website